Share

 · Tremissis: golden coin equivalent to a third part of an aureus.

-· Aureus solid: coin introduced by Constantine I substituting the aureus one.
+· Solid Aureus: coin introduced by Constantine I, substituting the aureus one.
 It was equivalent to around 2000 denarius.
-It was the most common coin during the late empire and the following Byzantine Empire, when it became to be called nomisma.
-Its divisions were the same as the aureus plus some others created by Constantine I like the siliqua: the 24th part of a solid aureus
+It was the most common coin during the late Empire and the following Byzantine Empire, when it became to be called nomisma.
+Its divisions were the same as the aureus plus some others created by Constantine I, like the siliqua: the 24th part of a solid aureus

 Other coins in the Ancient Rome